sigp/lighthouse-ansible/README.md

 ### Inventory

-The [`example-testnet`](./example-testnet) is an Ansible [Dynamic Inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html) using the [EC2 inventory source] (https://docs.ansible.com/ansible/latest/plugins/inventory/aws_ec2.html).
+The [`example`](./environments/example) is an Ansible [Dynamic Inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html) using the [EC2 inventory source] (https://docs.ansible.com/ansible/latest/plugins/inventory/aws_ec2.html).

-Configure your own testnet by duplicating the `example-testnet` inventory.
+Configure your own testnet by duplicating the `example` inventory.
-Modify the `group_vars/all.yml` file to configure it.
+Modify the `group_vars/all/env_specific.yml` file to configure it.
 Be sure to use a different `testnet_tag` for each testnet, so you can maintain independent control.
 Don't forget to update the `tag:Testnet` filter in `hosts.aws_ec2.yml`!

 ### Secrets

-* TODO
+The [`environments`](./environments) directory contains a `secrets-example.yml` file.

+Copy this file into `secrets.yml` changing the adequate values.
+This file is ignored by git to prevent accidental addings and pushings into the repository.

 ### Roles